KyleBanks/shader-pong/README.md

 There are definitely bugs.

-For more information on the approach, check out the YouTube video: (https://www.youtube.com/@kylebanks)[https://youtu.be/e-hTTVr_pDI]
+For more information on the approach, (check out the YouTube video)[https://youtu.be/e-hTTVr_pDI]!

 ## License